oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 1. Head on over to <https://www.okta.com/developer/signup>
 2. Fill out the signup form, and click "Get Started"
-3. Within a few minutes you'll get a conformation email, follow the instructions in the email to finish setting up your account
+3. Within a few minutes you'll get a confirmation email, follow the instructions in the email to finish setting up your account

 Once you're set up you'll receive a couple URLs.
 The first is an admin console URL that looks something like this: